qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **Permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock**

-   This happens when ``qsc-cli`` is already installed on the machine and the user isn't part of the Docker group:
+   This happens when ``qsc-cli`` is already installed on the machine and you aren't part of the Docker group:

    .. container:: nohighlight